kiprenko/enotes/README.md

   script [main.sql](main.sql);
 - The project uses Apache Tomcat;

-### Build and deploy
+### Build and package

 **Prerequisites**<br>
-To build and deploy the application you need Java 8, Maven and MySQL installed.<br>
+To build and package the application you need Java 8, Maven and MySQL installed.<br>
 After you installed MySQL server, run the [main.sql](main.sql) to create the schema and required tables.

-**Build and deploy**<br>
+**Build and package**<br>

 1. Pull the project sources to your machine using Git;
 2. Go to the root of the project and run `mvn package` in your console (terminal);

-3. After the packaging finish, run the command to deploy the application `java -jar target/enotes-1.0-SNAPSHOT.jar`;
-4. The application will be deployed (by default the port is 8080);
-5. Open your browser and type `localhost:8080` to open the application.
+After the packaging finish, run the command to start the application `java -jar target/enotes-1.0-SNAPSHOT.jar`.
+The application will be started (by default the port is 8080).
+Open your browser and type `localhost:8080` to open the application.

 ### Use case